Autogyro: Early development

-After four years of experimentation, de la Cierva invented the first practical rotorcraft, the autogyro (autogiro in Spanish), in 1923.
+It took four years of experimentation for Cierva to invent the first practical rotorcraft, the autogyro (autogiro in Spanish), in 1923.
 His first three designs (C.1, C.2, and C.3) were unstable because of aerodynamic and structural deficiencies in their rotors.
-His fourth design, the C.4, made the first documented flight of an autogyro on 17 January 1923, piloted by Alejandro Gomez Spencer at Cuatro Vientos airfield in Madrid, Spain (9 January according to de la Cierva).
+His fourth design, the C.4, made the first documented flight of an autogyro on 17 January 1923, piloted by Alejandro Gomez Spencer at Cuatro Vientos airfield near Madrid, Spain (9 January according to de la Cierva).

+The first tests of the C.4 model, built in 1922 according to principles that Cierva had worked out for rotor flight, were unsuccessful.
+To find a solution, Cierva conducted a complete series of tests in the closed-circuit wind tunnel at Cuatro Vientos Aerodrome (designed by Emilio Herrera), at that time the best in Europe.
+The new, modified aircraft was successfully tested on January 9, 1923, at Getafe Aerodrome, piloted by Lieutenant Alejandro Gómez Spencer.
+Although this flight consisted only of a 183 m jump, it demonstrated the validity of the concept.
+At the end of the month, the C.4 completed a 4 km closed circuit at Cuatro Vientos Aerodrome in four minutes, at an altitude of about 30 m.
+The C.4's powerplant was a 110 hp Le Rhône 9Ja engine.
+In July 1923, the same engine was used in the C.5, which flew at Getafe.
+From that moment on, La Cierva, who had financed his previous experiments at his own expense, relied on a grant from the Spanish government for his work.

-De la Cierva had fitted the rotor of the C.4 with flapping hinges to attach each rotor blade to the hub.
+Cierva had fitted the rotor of the C.4 with flapping hinges to attach each rotor blade to the hub.
 The flapping hinges allowed each rotor blade to flap, or move up and down, to compensate for dissymmetry of lift, the difference in lift produced between the right and left sides of the rotor as the autogyro moves forward.
-Three days later, the engine failed shortly after takeoff and the aircraft descended slowly and steeply to a safe landing, validating de la Cierva's efforts to produce an aircraft that could be flown safely at low airspeeds.
+Three days later, the engine failed shortly after takeoff and the aircraft descended steeply but slowly to a safe landing, validating de la Cierva's efforts to produce an aircraft that could be flown safely at low airspeeds.